KazeroG/MyTwitchExperience/README.md

 ==================
 Needs the Newtonsoft JSON Package!

-Needs livestreamer in folder "livestreamer" (see compiled zip) for VLC option!
+~~Needs livestreamer in folder "livestreamer" (see compiled zip) for VLC option!~~ Not allowed due to API ToS.

 ***What is MyTwitchExperience?***